Imaging swiFTly: streaming widefield Fourier Transforms for large-scale interferometry

-We convolve with $\nb\vj$ straight after multiplication with $\m\vi$ as the result of the sum can be represented using $\yP \times \yB$ samples instead of $\yP \times \yP$ (see \autoref{fig:algorithm2D}).
-The sum can be pulled further inwards if we assume that some subgrids are in the same ``column'', i.e. share a certain value of $\m\ui$.
+Convolution with $\nb\vj$ straight after multiplication with $\m\vi$ is a small optimisation.
+An implementation can discard $4\xV(\yn-\yB)$ rows where $\mathcal F\nb\vj$ is zero by doing the Fourier transform $\mathcal F^{(v)}$ along the $v$-axis right away.
+The sum can be pulled further inwards if we assume that some subgrids are in the same column (i.e. share a certain value of $\m\ui$).
 Then with $M\uu$ the set of all $\m\ui$:

-As illustrated in \autoref{fig:algorithm2D}, this means we can accumulate entire columns of subgrids in a shared buffer.
-This also suggests that we would optimally produce (read: grid visibilities to) subgrids in a column-major order.
-Fortunately, due to linearity large blank spaces in the $u/v$ coverage are mostly free, both in terms of communication and computation.
-We can especially skip half the grid (columns) due to Hermitian symmetry.
-The same applies in image space: We can simply skip facets we are not interested in. \autoref{sct:Results} will show how this affects the scalability of the algorithm.

-An interesting variant to consider is moving the $\nb\uj$ convolution into the sum, i.e. accumulate in the $\B_j\ast\G$ buffer.
-This is attractive because -- at the price of some redundant computation -- we get to go through buffer rows sequentially and can skip the intermediate $\yP \times \yB$ buffer entirely.
-We will revisit this in \autoref{sct:Implementation}.
+As illustrated in \hyperref[fig:algorithm2D]{Fig. \ref*{fig:algorithm2D}a}, this means we can accumulate contributions from entire columns of subgrids, reducing the number of Fourier transforms needed.